 With all the advances in safety standards and technology, why are tire blowouts still such a significant safety issue?
 One reason may be that since blowouts are now a rarer occurrence, when they do happen, drivers are less prepared to handle them and react properly.
 When a tire blows out, it can take about ¼ second before your ride suddenly becomes a struggle to avoid an auto accident.
 How you react can make all the difference in how the situation resolves itself.
 The first step is staying calm and in control of your vehicle.

 Expect to hear three key sounds that may vary depending on your specific situation.
 First you may hear a loud boom or bang of the tire popping reverberating through your car.
 You may then hear a whooshing sound or the sound of the air quickly escaping from the tire, and finally a repeated flapping or flopping of the deflated tire hitting the road.

 When a tire explodes at speed, first you will feel the vehicle slow down, then it will pull strongly to the left or right depending on which tire burst.2 If it was a front tire that burst, you will feel the force mostly within the steering of your vehicle.
 With a rear tire, you will feel it more in the seat or body of the car.
 Whether the blowout occurred in the front or back, your response should be the same in either situation.

-According to the National Safety Council and other safety experts, there are some important tips to remember if you experience a tire blowout:
+According to the National Safety Council and other safety experts, there are some important tips and best practices to remember if you experience a tire blowout.

 Chris is a member of our Risk Control team specializing in vehicle safety, telematics and customer training.